melt-umn/ableC-lvars/README.md

 #### PPOP Artifacts:

-+ add pointer type checks-- then can return NULL in freeze, etc.
 + fix up readmes in various folders
-+ check valgrind with resizing act and thresh sets
 + do I need locks in threshold/activation sets? or just warn people?
 + destructive/constructive should be feature of lattice, not put (since incompat assumes non-destructive)-- could say destr_lattice() or something, have flag in lattice that indicates whether destructive to use appropriate put
-+ add NULL checks
 + Consider making show function optional (like with free)
 + Make list of rules to follow for programmers (return copies in put vs must handle freeing in putD rather than providing a free function, putD must mutate first arg)
 + Work on speeding up thread waiting/locking process (each thread has own value of lvar, merge? make a copy and take lub of that?)